Continuous-time link-based kinematic wave model: formulation, solution existence, and well-posedness: Formulation of the link-based kinematic wave model on networks

-where $L_i$ is the length of the link, $k_i$ is the speed of forward wave propagation.
-See Figure \ref{figextreme} for an illustration. \item[ii)] the shock reaches the entrance, i.e. $x_i^*(t)=a_i$.
-In this case, the current link is dominated by congestion, and the boundary conditions at $x=b_i$ directly affect the boundary condition at $x=a_i$,
+\item[ii)] the shock reaches the upstream boundary, i.e. $x^*(t)=a$.
+In this case, the link is dominated by the congested phase, and the condition at the downstream boundary directly affects the flow at the upstream boundary (see Figure \ref{figextreme}).

-where $w_i$ is the speed of backward wave propagation. \end{itemize}
+where $w$ denotes the speed of backward-propagating waves. \end{itemize}

-In either case, the demand-supply functions will involve boundary flows (\ref{casei}), (\ref{caseii}), which are exogenous.
-The next key step towards the Link-based Kinematic Wave Model is to detect these two extreme cases using only boundary flows $q_i(\cdot,\,a_i),\,q_i(\cdot,\,b_i)$.
-This can be done using the Lax-Hopf formula \cite{VT1, VT2, Lax, Lax1, Newell}.
+In the presence of latent shocks, either the demand or supply of the link is determined by the flow variable at the other end of this link.
+When this happens, the interaction between the two boundaries, and hence the two junctions, begin to take place.
+In addition, the demand and supply of the link are no longer constants; as a result, the upstream junction and the downstream junction cannot be handled by their respective Riemann Solvers without influences from each other.
+Simply put, different junctions in the network may 'communicate' to each other in the current model, which is the main reason for the propagation of congestion through the network, queue spillback, and gridlock.

+Due to the important role played by the aforementioned two extreme cases, we will next provide a method for detecting the presence of the latent separating shock using a variational method known as the Lax-Hopf formula.